 How to Write a Grant Report

-If your grant agreement does not include specific details about what information you need to provide, follow the guide below to learn how to write a grant report appropriately and effectively.
+If your grant agreement does not include specific details about what information you need to provide, follow the guide below to learn how to write a business grant report appropriately and effectively.

 The first thing you should include in your report — or any correspondence with your funder — is a heartfelt message communicating your gratitude.
 Though this may seem like common sense, reminding your grantor how thankful you are can go a long way.
 Address your funder by name, whether they’re a staff member, officer or trustee of the foundation, and thank them for accepting your application and allowing your agency to embark on a new mission or project.